userver-framework/userver/scripts/docs/en/userver/http_server_middlewares.md

 the factory implementation is just this:
 @snippet samples/http_middleware_service/http_middleware_service.cpp  Middlewares sample - some middleware factory implementation

-### Pipelines configuration

-Now, after we have a middleware and its factory implemented, it would be nice to actually use the middleware in the pipeline.
-🐙 **userver** provides two interfaces for configuring middleware pipelines: one for a server-wide configuration, and one for a more granular per-handler configuration.
-The server-wide one is a server::middlewares::PipelineBuilder: by default it creates the pipeline by taking the server::middlewares::DefaultPipeline and appending some middlewares to it, which looks like this:
-@snippet samples/http_middleware_service/static_config.yaml  Middlewares sample - pipeline builder configuration If a more sophisticated behavior is desired one could derive from server::middlewares::PipelineBuilder and override its `BuildPipeline` method, but remember that messing with the default userver-provided pipeline is error-prone and leaves you on your own.

-To configure the pipeline at a per-handler basis 🐙 **userver** provides a server::middlewares::HandlerPipelineBuilder interface.
-By default, it returns the server-wide pipeline without any modifications to it.
-To change the behavior one should derive from it, override the `BuildPipeline` method and specify the builder as the pipeline-builder for the handler.
-For example:
-@snippet samples/http_middleware_service/http_middleware_service.cpp  Middlewares sample - custom handler pipeline builder and to use the class as a pipeline builder we should append it to the @ref components::ComponentList "ComponentList"
-@snippet samples/http_middleware_service/http_middleware_service.cpp  Middlewares sample - custom handler pipeline builder registration and specify as a pipeline-builder for the handler (notice the middlewares.pipeline-builder section):
-@snippet samples/http_middleware_service/static_config.yaml  Middlewares sample - custom handler pipeline builder configuration

 ### Per-handler middleware configuration

 Basically, the whole point of having MiddlewareFactory-ies separated from Middleware-s, is to have a possibility to